Jalonzpa/python/README.md

 # Python

 ## Cryptocalc
-A very simple cryptocurrency calculator to tell you how much your coins will be worth if they inflate.
+A very simple cryptocurrency calculator that provides some simple info about your crypto coins if they gain (or lose!) value.

 ## Dieroll
 Rolls an amount of dice.
 Whatever you want.
 Flexible.